turingschool/backend-curriculum-site/module2/success/learning_goals.md

 ##### Functional in the following skills

-- Understand basic HTML tabs, elements, nodes
+- Understand basic HTML tags, elements, nodes
 - Target specific HTML content with CSS selectors

 ##### Familiarity in the following skills